mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 problems and generally regarded as a nuisance by their neighbors.
-Ninua is jokingly referred to as the anshikaam naimiiu saarpuhii , loosely translated as ‘the world which looks away’.
+Ninua is jokingly referred to as the anshikaam naimiiu saarpuhii , loosely translated as 'the world which looks away'.
 Indeed it does but Ninua just might find that while its attentions are diverted inward, the remainder of its worlds have moved on without it.